pearlhamilton/Quizzical/README.md

 # Process
 1. Start by planning out a plan!!!
 Use of GitHub Projects to set up a Kanban board.
 2. Create Figma design plan.
 3. Deploy to Netlify and Heroku!
+4. Set up files and folder structure for docker, react-client with redux, api, db for mongodb and test suites.

 # Bugs

 # Changelog

+## React-Client
+1.

-## Server-side
+## API
+1. Set up server with routes, models and controllers
+2. Install socket.io and integrate into client

-## Client-side
+## db
+1. Set up config files and install dependencies required for mongodb.

 # Wins & Challenges